Evan-Coleman/Chess_GUI/Chess_GUI/README.txt

 	(*) Queen

 Notes:
--Added a prop IsBlacksTurn, sets to true, so black always start, will need to add checking color into input validation -Board does not update on a piece being moved
+-Possibly add new model/viewmodel to handle gameplay -Added a prop IsBlacksTurn, sets to true, so black always start, will need to add checking color into input validation -Board does not update on a piece being moved -BoardViewModel:126 column might not be consistant.. pay attention to it

 Legalmove refactors for tomorrow: